 The name describes it pretty well – it “manages” your content so that running your website is significantly simpler.
 It also helps you “build” your website.

 - You don’t need to know how to write complicated computer code

-- It’s easy to extend your website with “plugins” or “modules” that connect to your content management system
+- It’s easy to extend your website with “plugins” or “apps” that connect to your content management system.

 Why We Recommend WordPress

 The numbers speak for themselves.
-That is, WordPress controls 59.4% of the content management system market for a reason.
+That is, WordPress controls 64.1% of the content management system market for a reason.
 More impressively, over 39.5% of all websites on the Internet use WordPress, so your website will certainly be in good company.